 We met on the ICQ.
-Part of the conversations between Noosphere and me you'll find down to the left.
-My main blog should actually be read FROM BOTTOM TO TOP, in order to catch the story.
+Part of the conversations between Noosphere and me you'll find down to the right.
+This blog must be read FROM BOTTOM TO TOP, in order to catch the story.
 Enjoy it.
 I did.

 Sunday, October 28, 2007